ethereum/EIPs/SIPS/sip-15.md

 - Alice has been flagged for liquidation
 - and the liquidation deadline has passed
-- and her collateral ratio is above the liquidation target ratio
+- and her collateral ratio is above the issuance target ratio
 - and Bob tries to liquidate Alice calling `liquidateSynthetix()`

 Then